Easy Homemade Pop Tarts

 - Roll out pie crust to your desired thickness, cut dough into rectangles or use a wide mouth mason jar lid to cut circles into the dough.
 I almost prefer to use the mason jar lid to keep everything uniform.

 - On half of your circles or rectangles spread your jam.
-I like to use 1-2 tbsp per tart.
-Being careful to leave a 1/2″ perimeter around your circle or rectangle jam free.
+I like to use 1-2 tablespoon per tart.
+Being careful to leave a ½" perimeter around your circle or rectangle jam free.

 - Top each jam crust with a second layer of crust and use a fork to crimp the edges to seal the two pieces of crust together.
 Place each crimped tart onto a baking sheet.

-- In a small bowl combine 1 egg with 1 tbsp water.
+- In a small bowl combine 1 egg with 1 tablespoon water.
 Mix to combine.

 - Brush each tart with this egg wash and place in oven.
 Bake for 12-15 minutes until crust is golden brown.